ayuxhdev/Voice-Controlled-Virtual-Assistant/README.md

 The project currently supports basic voice commands such as opening websites, playing songs, fetching news headlines, and answering general questions using the **Gemini API**.

+Sonic is structured into separate modules so that voice processing, AI interaction, and command handling are easier to maintain and extend.

 ## Features

 * Wake-word activation using **SpeechRecognition**